Protecting Your Child from Respiratory Syncytial Virus (RSV)

 By Humber River Health

 As a parent, nothing is more important than your child’s health.
-One virus that has garnered attention, particularly during the fall and winter months, is Respiratory Syncytial Virus (RSV).
-This virus is a major cause of respiratory illness in infants and young children and is a leading cause for infant hospitalization here at Humber River Health, and across the province.
-Understanding RSV, its symptoms, and preventive measures can help keep your little one safe.
+One virus that continues to garner attention, particularly during the fall and winter months, is Respiratory Syncytial Virus (RSV).
+This virus is a major cause of respiratory illness in infants and young children and remains one of the leading causes of infant hospitalization here at Humber River Health and across Ontario.
+Understanding RSV, its symptoms, and preventive measures can help keep your little one safe during the 2025–2026 RSV season.

 What is RSV?

-RSV primarily affects the airways and lungs, often manifesting as cold-like symptoms.
+RSV primarily affects the airways and lungs, often presenting as cold-like symptoms.
 For most healthy children, RSV may result in mild illness; however, it poses a greater risk for premature babies and babies under two years old.
-Because they are still developing their immune system and respiratory systems, these babies can become very ill if infected.
+Because their immune and respiratory systems are still developing, these babies can become very ill if infected.

 How RSV Spreads